-As of March 31, 2017, the Company had deferred tax assets primarily consisting of net operating losses and accrued liabilities not currently deductible.
+As of June 30, 2017, the Company had deferred tax assets primarily consisting of net operating losses, stock-based compensation and accrued liabilities not currently deductible.
 However, because of the current loss since Inception, the Company has recorded a full valuation allowance such that its net deferred tax asset is zero.